 All buy-sell agreements, regardless of how well-written, lose relevance over time; and should be reviewed, tested and updated now and then.
 We can review your buy-sell agreement, from business, economic and valuation perspectives, and identify potential problems and recommend solutions.
-Performing an independent business valuation as part of this review can provide certainty and avoid surprises and time delays later on.
 Sometimes this includes testing a buy-sell price formula by performing the prescribed calculations or providing a business valuation for comparison.
+Performing an independent business valuation as part of a review can provide certainty and avoid surprises and time delays later on.

-Shareholders sometimes end up litigating over poorly designed, ambiguous or outdated buy-sell agreements.
+Shareholders sometimes litigate over poorly designed, ambiguous or outdated buy-sell agreements.
 When this happens, Exit Strategies can provide expert witness and litigation support services.